May 18th, 2015

 I can appreciate their policy in theory, but am incensed by their refusal to accommodate me and adhere rigidly to their policies, even though I just came here an hour before closing with the intention of coming back tomorrow.

-I argue with one warden after the other, finally being passed on to the park manager, to whom I explain that this was not the policy of the other national park I went to, Gunung Mulu, and no, it’s not my problem as to whether they are privately run or not and hence have subtle differences in admission policy.
+I argue with one warden after the other, finally being passed on to the park manager, to whom I explain that this was not the policy of the other national park I went to, Gunung Mulu, and no, it’s not my problem to determine which park is privately run and hence may have subtle differences in admission policy.

 What’s more, I came here late in the day with the intention of coming back again, 20 RM is not a trivial amount in Malaysia, and having trolled their web site, I am not clear I saw any information to this extent on their site.
 He remains stern, but relents in the face of my argumentation, although at this point there is really nothing much I can do in the park, since they close in an hour’s time, and I just have enough time to walk to a series of waterfalls.

 He admonishes me as to the potential safety issues that may arise on the alternate treks, which are considerably longer – if I don’t come to the park first thing in the morning and expect to trek all day, there is very little I can expect to do here.
 So perhaps it’s all just as well, although I question my ability to get here first thing in the morning tomorrow – or on any other day, for that matter!